-Unsigned Drivers or 32-bit Drivers
+Install Unsigned Drivers or 32-bit Drivers

-Games That Require SafeDisc and SecuROM DRM
+Run Games That Require SafeDisc and SecuROM DRM

-Windows 10 won’t run games that used SafeDisc or SecuROM DRM.
+Windows 10 won’t run older games that use SafeDisc or SecuROM DRM.
 These digital rights management schemes can cause quite a few problems.
 Overall, it’s a good thing that Windows 10 doesn’t allow this junk to install and pollute your system.
 Unfortunately, it does mean that some older games that came on physical CDs or DVDs won’t install and run normally.

 You have a variety of other options for playing these games, including searching for a “no CD” crack (which are potentially very unsafe, as they’re often found on shady piracy sites), repurchasing the game from a digital distribution service like GOG or Steam, or checking the developer’s website to see if it offers a patch that removes the DRM.

-Virtual Machines for Older Software
+Use Virtual Machines for Older Software

-DOS and Windows 3.1 Applications
+Use Emulators for DOS and Windows 3.1 Applications

 16-bit programs no longer function on 64-bit versions of Windows.
-The 64-bit version of Windows just doesn’t contain the WOW16 compatibility layer that allows 16-bit apps to function.
+The 64-bit version of Windows just doesn’t contain the WOW16 compatibility layer that allows 16-bit apps to run.
 Try to run a 16-bit application on a 64-bit version of Windows and you’ll just see a “This app can’t run on your PC” message.

-Websites Requiring Java, Silverlight, ActiveX, or Internet Explorer
+Use Specific Browsers for Websites Requiring Java, Silverlight, ActiveX, or Internet Explorer

 Windows 10 uses the new Microsoft Edge as its default browser.
 Edge doesn’t include support for Java, ActiveX, Silverlight, and other technologies.
 Chrome has also dropped support for NPAPI plug-ins like Java and Silverlight.